letscontrolit/GUIEasy/README.md

 use the dev=BOOL to quickly set the version handler to development mode if you by some chance made a mistake when you bumped.
 The workflow is like this.

 You're doing some development and want to bump the version.
-By simply using the ``grunt bump:minimal`` the flag will automatically set the development flag to true.
-If this isn't desired (you want to push the current minimal version change as a production ready version) you can then use the ``grunt bump:dev=false``.
+By simply using the ``grunt bump:revision`` the flag will automatically set the development flag to true.
+If this isn't desired (you want to push the current revision number as a production ready version) you can then use the ``grunt bump:dev=false``.
 Normally this isn't wanted, only major and minor releases are the ones that are released as production ready.